winitzki/scall/tutorial/programming_dhall.md

 As another example: we cannot write a Dhall function that checks whether a string is empty.
 An `assert` expression such as `assert : x === ""` can be used only to verify statically that a given value `x` (that can be computed) is an empty string.

+These examples show that it rarely makes sense to use `assert` inside function bodies.
 The `assert` keyword is most often used to implement unit tests or other static sanity checks on Dhall code.
-In that case, we do not need to keep the values of the equality type.
+In those cases, we do not need to keep the values of the equality type.
 We just need to verify that the equality type is not void.
 So, we will usually write unit tests like this: